itmyprofession/MPerf-Magento2/Install.md

 0. Download this repository

-1. Navigate from your root folder to *app/code*
+1. Navigate from your root folder to `app/code`

-2. Create 2 directory following this scheme: *Tym17/MailPerformance*
+2. Create 2 directory following this scheme: `Tym17/MailPerformance`

    ```shell
    mkdir Tym17 && cd Tym17
    mkdir MailPerformance
    ```

-3. Using your favorite FTP client/methods transfert the content of this repository inside the freshly created *MailPerformance* directory
+3. Using your favorite FTP client/methods transfert the content of this repository inside the freshly created `MailPerformance` directory

 4. Run `php -f bin/magento setup:upgrade` from your Magento root folder

+5. Navigate in your Magento 2 backend to `System/Cache Management` and flush Magento Cache

+6. Navigate in your Magento 2 backend to `Store/Configuration/Advanced/Advanced` and check if you can see MailPerformance

 ## Maintainance

 ### Using composer

  To update the MailPerformance module, navigate to your Magento 2 root folder and execute the following command:
  ```shell
  composer update
  php -f bin/magento setup:upgrade
  ```

+### Using an other method

+Delete and follow again the installation of the module.